-In addition to classes in their option area, students take a methodology core and multiple electives.
-All students must demonstrate comprehensive knowledge of the communication discipline in order to complete their degree.
-Students do so by successfully passing comprehensive exams over the department core classes, typically at the end of their first year of study.
-All students also complete a capstone project, either an academic thesis or a more applied creative thesis.
+In addition to classes in their option area, students take a department core and multiple electives.
+All students must complete a capstone project, either an academic thesis or a more applied creative thesis.

 All of our classes are offered in the evening, starting between 5 p.m. and 7 p.m., so students can complete our program while maintaining a full-time job if necessary.
 There are also a number of graduate assistants in our program.
 Each receives a tuition waiver and a monthly stipend.
 They usually teach independent sections of our introductory public speaking class, or teach lab sections of an applied communication class.
 Our assistantships are competitive and they must be applied for separately from the program itself.